alialkh/SkyeBright/README.md

-Skyebright driving academy.
+Skyebright driving School.

-This a live hosting website for the skyebright driving academy in Calgary!
+This a live hosting website for the skyebright driving School in Calgary!
 This website is designed to be responsive, and representative of the companies interests, but even more so an oppurtunity for me to practice my web development skills in a real world application!